 Data regarding the most likely route of transmission of hepatitis C were complete for only 4 976 (14.4%) cases in 2015.
 The most commonly reported route of transmission across all disease categories was injecting drug use, which accounted for 75.3% of cases with complete information.
 The percentage of injecting drug use among cases with a known transmission route was lower among acute cases (23.1%) than among those classified as chronic (72.1%) or 'unknown' (80.8%) (Figure 4).
-Among those categories das acute cases, the most commonly reported route of transmission was nosocomial transmission (28.2%).
+Among those categorised as acute cases, the most commonly reported route of transmission was nosocomial transmission (28.2%).
 Of the cases attributed to nosocomial transmission, 85.8% were reported by two countries (Italy and Romania).
-Other key routes of transmission among acute cases included transmission among men who have sex with men (19.8%), unspecified sexual transmission (6.3%).
+Other key routes of transmission among acute cases included transmission among men who have sex with men (19.8%), unspecified sexual transmission (6.3%), non-occupational injuries (5.6%) and heterosexual transmission (5.3%).
 Between 2014 and 2015, there was a 67.1% increase in the number of acute cases attributed to transmission among men who have sex with men.
 This increase is largely driven by the increase in cases with transmission among men who have sex with men from 32 to 53 reported by the Netherlands, which corresponds to a 65.6% increase over this period.